 - a person with scoliosis becoming a weight lifter;

-- a depressed comic (wait...
+- a person with severe depression becoming a stand-up comic (wait...
 I know of several - never mind on this one).

 I could go on and on with other examples but that's not the point of this post.

 Indulge me by letting me share one more personal example.
 I am 53 and have multiple physical and mental conditions that affect my day-to-day life.
-I'm also a freelance photographer and writer and would love to be the best in my area at what I do.
+I'm also a freelance photographer and writer and would love to be "the best" at what I do.
 However, I recognize I have limitations and can't "do anything."

 I would absolutely love to be a photographer who works for one professional sports team, music group, or performer.
-But that involves a lot of travel (not good with my mental issues), a lot of unknowns (not good for my anxiety), a lot of physical work (not good with my stamina).
+But that involves a lot of travel (not a good fit due to my mental issues), a lot of unknowns (not a good fit due to my anxiety), a lot of physical work (not a good fit due to my stamina).
 No matter how much I want this kind of job and "try hard" to get it, it's not going to happen.

 But some examples of I CAN...